 FRA's review included petitions for reconsideration of the SSP final rule (Petitions).
 Various rail labor organizations (Labor Organizations) filed a single joint petition.

 State and local transportation departments and authorities (States) filed the three other petitions, one of which was a joint petition (State Joint Petition).

-The State Joint Petition requested that FRA stay the SSP final rule, and NCDOT specifically requested that FRA stay the rule while FRA was considering the Start Printed Page 63107petitions.
+The State Joint Petition requested that FRA stay the SSP final rule, and NCDOT specifically requested that FRA stay the rule while FRA was considering the petitions.
 All Petitions were available for public comment in the docket for the SSP rulemaking.
-On November 15, 2016, the Massachusetts Department of Transportation submitted a comment supporting the State Joint Petition, also asking FRA to stay the SSP final rule.
+On November 15, 2016, the Massachusetts Department of Transportation (MassDOT) submitted a comment supporting the State Joint Petition, also asking FRA to stay the SSP final rule.
 FRA did not receive any public comments opposing the States' requests for a stay.

 On October 30, 2017, FRA met with the Passenger Safety Working Group and the System Safety Task Group of the Railroad Safety Advisory Committee (RSAC) to discuss the Petitions and comments received in response to the Petitions.